hieutrinh02/sc-dev-portfolio/README.md

 # Smart Contract Dev Portfolio
 Smart contract developer portfolio by [@hieutrinh02](https://github.com/hieutrinh02).

-This repository showcases the personal blockchain projects I've built as part of my development as a smart contract developer.
+This repository showcases the personal smart contract projects I've built as part of my development as a smart contract developer.

 ---